 The 11 Best Apps to Learn Dutch: Tested and Ranked

 This article shows you the best apps to learn Dutch.
 They cover everything from vocabulary and grammar to pronunciation and comprehension.
-By using these, you’ll be surprised how quickly you can become conversational in Dutch!
+By using these apps, you’ll be surprised how quickly you can become conversational in Dutch!

 Learning the Dutch language has many benefits.
 Whether you’re learning it for travel, business, or other personal reasons, you’ll be surprised how many doors open when you can speak it.
 Dutch is also a good language to know because it can be the perfect gateway to other languages like German and Afrikaans.

-It’s not one of the most spoken languages in the world, but Dutch is one of the most spoken languages in Europe.
+Dutch is one of the most spoken languages in Europe with over 22 million speakers.
 There are quite a few high-quality tools that can help you learn Dutch, but there are also a lot that are a complete waste of time.
+So we tested the apps available to find the best options out there to save you time and money.

 What Are The Best Apps To Learn Dutch?

-To determine the best apps to learn Dutch, I made a list of apps that offered the language first.
+To determine the best apps to learn Dutch, I first made a list of apps that offered the language.
 Then I read through user reviews and comments to get a feel for which apps gave users positive or negative experiences.
 Once I found those that had mostly positive reviews, I tested them myself.

-Of all the language apps out there, the table below shows you which ones will actually help you learn Dutch.
+Of all the language apps out there, the table below shows you which ones will help you learn Dutch effectively.
+Scroll down to learn more about each one.

 Best Overall App to Learn Dutch | ||||